Ai Accountant

 Your working capital dashboard for India should track receivable and payable days, inventory turns, CCC, aging buckets, plus smart alerts and thresholds.
 Visibility is valuable, yet the real benefit is the conversations it drives and the actions it triggers.
 When DSO creeps up by 5 days, collections can act before it becomes a crisis.

-For CA firms, dashboards become a competitive advantage, enabling proactive insights and preventing cash crunches.
-Start simple, pick three metrics that matter, set tracking and alerts, then iterate.
-The goal is not perfection, it is a dashboard that guides better decisions every day.
-Audit your setup today, your future self will thank you.
+For CA firms, dashboards become a competitive advantage.
+They enable proactive insights and prevent cash crunches.
+Start simple.
+Pick three metrics that matter, set tracking and alerts, then iterate.
+The goal is not perfection.
+It is a dashboard that guides better decisions every day.
+Audit your setup today.
+Your future self will thank you.

 FAQs

-Are receivable days and DSO the same, how should a CA report it to clients?
+Are receivable days and DSO the same, and how should a CA report it to clients?

 How should a CA compute CCC for a pure services client with no inventory?

-Compute CCC as DSO minus DPO, since DIO is effectively zero.
-For example, if DSO is 28 and DPO is 15, CCC is 13 days, cash is tied up for nearly two weeks.
+CCC for services equals DSO minus DPO, since days inventory outstanding is effectively zero.
+For example, if DSO is 28 and DPO is 15, CCC is 13 days, meaning cash is tied up for nearly two weeks.
 Use the dashboard to shorten DSO through systematic follow ups and payment method optimization.

-What is the recommended aging bucket structure for Indian clients, any MSME specifics?
+What is the recommended aging bucket structure for Indian clients with MSME specifics?

 What weekly and monthly cadence should a CA recommend for threshold reviews?

-Use weekly alerts to catch exceptions, run monthly reviews to confirm trends, recalibrate thresholds quarterly.
-This balances responsiveness and stability.
+Use weekly alerts to catch exceptions and run monthly reviews to confirm trends.
+Recalibrate thresholds quarterly.
+This balances responsiveness with stability and prevents teams from chasing noise.

 How can an AI driven tool help with GST reconciliation and working capital?